aceliwang/potatopsych/Practice - PsychScene Videos.md

 You have recently assessed Mr. Newbury, aged 84 years, who lives in residential care centre for people with dementia.
 Mr. Newbury suffers from moderately severe Alzheimer's disease.
 The staff are concerned that he is verbally aggressive towards staff and other residents and occasionally lashes out and hits staff.
 Some of the untrained staff in the centre feel that Mr Newbury is deliberately playing up and are annoyed with him.
 When you examine Mr. Newbury, he is calm but severely cognitively impaired.
 He has no apparent physical problems.
 Recent routine lab investigations including midstream urine culture are unremarkable.
 Mr. Newbury is on no medication.

 ### MEQ 3.1 Describe the information you would ask residential care staff to collect regarding Mr Newbury's difficult behaviour.
+(8 marks)

 > Structure
 > - HPC: ABC analysis (antecedent, behaviour, consequences), previous baseline, orientation, cognition